NotAPenguin0/Andromeda/Roadmap.md

     - [X] loading model into scene copies the blueprint into the real ecs
 - [ ] Asset hot-reloading
 - [ ] Remove STB as it doesn't support DDS.
+- [ ] Move away from assimp and create own loader
+- [ ] Possibly create smart model splitter that splits meshes by locality to improve raytracing performance.
+-

 ## UI/Editor